Every Picture Tells a Story: Rolling Stones #177 of 500 Greatest Albums of All Time

 The Carpenters covered "Reason to Believe" for their second album, Close to You.
 Rod Stewart's version was released as the A-side of the first single from Every Picture Tells a Story, with "Maggie May" as the B-side.

-"Reason to Believe" reached number 62 on the Hot 100 before the more popular B-side overtook it on its way to number 1 on the chart.
+"Reason to Believe" reached 62 on the Hot 100 before the more popular B-side overtook it to number 1.
 "Maggie May" topped the Hot 100 during all five chart weeks of October 1971.
 It held The Carpenters' "Superstar" at number 2 during the third and fourth weeks.

 Maggie May